Smells Like Delish

 For the Coconut Pecan Topping

-• In a medium saucepan, heat your butter, sugar, evaporated milk, and vanilla until it begins to boil.
+• While the cake is baking, prepare the coconut pecan topping.
+Heat the butter, brown sugar, evaporated milk, and vanilla in a saucepan until it begins to boil.

 ½ cup salted butter, 1 cup brown sugar, ⅔ cup evaporated milk, 1 teaspoon vanilla extract